billpatterson/modding/rwtf-modlist/docs/optional_additions.md

 Let it run (lengthy) until you get final confirmation.

-The pell import process is largely invisible, with just occasional message text.
+The spell import process is largely invisible, with just occasional message text.
 It's not done until you see the "Spell Research: All Spells Imported - OK" dialog!
 Be patient.

+## Misc

++ Fog Mesh Remover
+Put at very bottom (overwrites only retextures from "Little Things", safe to remove mid-game)

++ Magic Sneak Attacks
+Put with Honed Metal, Alt Start, etc

++ Requiem - Magic Sneak Attacks
+Put with Requiem patches

++ No kill cams

+## College Overhaul

++ Magical college of Winterhold
+Put above requiem with Hone Metal, though does not cause conflicts with requiem.

+Note: had tried: Immersive College of Winterhold.
+Removed.
+Didn't like door auto-colsing (exacerbates "find person X" problem), and it edited vendor chests of college NPC's which requiem also does, causing conflict.

 ## Book Covers of Skyrim